After six years of practicing massage, and two failed attempts before, my dream of creating a wellness center finally manifested.

 Although I was not accountable for the success of the other tenants, I oftentimes took on more responsibilities than I should have.
 I wanted all of us to thrive and couldn’t stand the thought of any of us failing.
 Being an ambitious, empathetic, solution-oriented person, I would go home every night and attempt to come up with ways for us all to grow.

 My other business partner and I survived this stumble, but I had reached a point of irreversible imbalance.
 I tried to course correct, but too much damage had been done.
 I gave her an out, mustered all the energy I had left, and attempted to rekindle my vision.
-The problems was, I wore too many hats, juggled too many balls, for too long.
+The problems were, I wore too many hats, juggled too many balls, for too long.
 This eventually led me to burnout.

 After six years of blood, sweat, and tears, many injured relationships, and the lack of administrative support I needed to get to the next level, I was running out of steam.
 It took me breaking my foot while pregnant with my youngest child and moving my family to the mountains before I finally admitted that I needed to let this dream go.